-Based on Hu (2011), we develop a prototype of a web based management cockpit for interactive project contracting.
+Based on (Hu 2011) we develop a prototype of a web based management cockpit for interactive project contracting.
 The system architecture of the whole platform which the prototype is embedded in is shown in Figure 4.

-Figure 4.
-System Architecture of the Collaborative Modeling and Experiment Platform
+Figure 4: System architecture of the collaborative modeling and experiment platform

-The core element of our prototype is a system dynamics model.
+Core element of our prototype is a system dynamics model.
 To be able to integrate the newest research results, the platform is designed in such a way that this model can be easily replaced by a new version or even another system dynamics model.
 A web based tool not only facilitates deployment but also enhances collaboration.
 Furthermore, such a tool helps to present data in a more understandable fashion and supports information management.
-Thereby, users are able to achieve better decisions (Roth, 2010).
+Thereby, users are able to achieve better decisions (Roth 2010).